NancySaxena1-eng/NancySaxena1-eng/README.md

 - 💬 Ask me about anything!
 - 📫 Reach me at LinkedIn https://www.linkedin.com/in/nancy-saxena-28a7b216b/

-** -->I have also worked on CI/CD pipelines and cloud technologies.
+I have also worked on CI/CD pipelines and cloud technologies.

-** Some projects are "In Progress"!
+**Some projects are "In Progress"!